 Description: (click here for general notes about my descriptions)

-Flow Notes: There is no useful on-line gage.
+Flow Notes: The only online gauge is way downstream on the Río Lacantún, shown below.
+The lower Tzaconejá contributes perhaps 5% of that total, the upper Tzaconejá maybe has 1%.
 You do need the luck of recent rains to catch the water on the upper section.
 The only paved access for a quick look at the flow is the upper TO bridge; the lower will have several more times the flow.
 My impressions of the upper are with 300 cfs at the TO in September.
 My impressions of the lower are with 2000 cfs in November.
-I would say that flows over 600 cfs in the upper, or over 4000 cfs in the lower, would invite more trouble than most kayakers could manage.
+I would say that rare flows over 600 cfs in the upper, or over 4000 cfs in the lower, would invite more trouble than most kayakers could manage.
 Here I show historical data from INEGI, both at the road bridge, and at an unknown point further down.

 Accommodations: Altamirano has several budget hotels.
 Ocosingo is the second-closest option.